immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 Two additional options may be passed in the spec map:

-* :id - a unique identifier for the scheduled job
+* `:id` - a unique identifier for the scheduled job
-* :singleton - a boolean denoting the job's behavior in a cluster [true]
+* `:singleton` - a boolean denoting the job's behavior in a cluster [true]

-In Immutant 1, a name for the job was required.
+In Immutant 1.x, a name for the job was required.
 In Immutant 2, the `:id` is optional, and if not provided, a UUID will be generated.
 If `schedule` is called with an `:id` for a job that has already been scheduled, the prior job will be replaced.